This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 Law Enforcement of the Future

 The archetypal and formative film here was Blade Runner (1982) with Harrison Ford as a 1940s-modeled detective hunting escaped androids in a dark, gritty Cyberpunk future.
 Since then police thrillers/action films set in gritty, frequently Cyberpunk future settings have become commonplace as in the likes of The Element of Crime (1984), Cybertech P.D.
-(1995) and the anime Appleseed (1988) and Appleseed (2004) and various sequels and in particular tv series such as Superforce (1990-2), Total Recall 2070 (1999) and Almost Human (2013-4).
+(1995) and the anime Appleseed (1988) and Appleseed (2004) and various sequels, and in tv series such as Superforce (1990-2), Total Recall 2070 (1999) and Almost Human (2013-4).

 One of the more unique scenarios was Minority Report (2002), which imagines a future where precognitives can see crimes before they occur and suspects are arrested for unlawful acts they will commit in the future.
 Similar predictive methods appear also in tv’s Person of Interest (2011-6) and Psycho-Pass: The Movie (2015).
+The Last Days of American Crime (2020) concerns the introduction of a device that broadcasts pain to anybody whose is thinking criminal thoughts.

 Anon (2018) is also a fascinating work set in a world where mass surveillance is the norm and of the efforts to catch a criminal who is able to evade the system.
 The Purge (2013) and sequels depict a future that deals with law enforcement by ironically the complete lack of it – allowing one night per year where all crime is permissible.